How to prepare a business case

 Project level savings

-If your project is approved, it will then be determined whether any savings are returned to the Consolidated Fund, the Digital Restart Fund, or remain with the Cluster for reinvestment in other projects.
+If your project is approved, it will then be determined whether any savings are returned to the Consolidated Fund, the Digital Restart Fund, or remain with the department for reinvestment in other projects.

 Contingency is additional money set aside to cover unexpected costs during the project.